Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 UniFi Cloud Gateway (console) vs. UniFi independent gateway (controller)

 As mentioned, Ubiquiti initially didn’t offer the UniFi console.
-Instead, it made UniFi controllers with a specific function or hardware capacities but without the UniFi OS.
-As a result, they are fragmented, and users would need multiple hardware pieces to have the same effect as a single UniFi console.
+Instead, it made UniFi controllers with a specific function or hardware capacities, but without the UniFi OS.
+As a result, they are fragmented, and users would need multiple hardware pieces to have the same effect as a single Network-enabled UniFi console.

 So, to use the UXG-Max, you’ll need a UniFi hosting device, such as the CloudKey+.
 This is a separate hardware box that can run the UniFi Application Suite.
 It has built-in storage but does not have a built-in switch or routing function.